Note: This is an update to a previous post to indicate that this flight is now bookable, and even has some award availability.

 NH882 Perth to Tokyo Narita departing 9:45PM arriving 8:25AM (+1 day)

 Note that if you were interested in this flight, it’s now bookable.
 ANA even seems to have one business class and one economy award seat per flight, should you be looking to redeem miles.
 I’m sure over time they’ll make even more award seats available.

 ANA will be using a Boeing 787-8 for the route, featuring just 184 seats, including 32 business class seats and 152 economy seats (yes, these planes are really sparsely configured, especially when you consider they’re just in a two cabin layout).

 The flight will cover a distance of 4,919 miles, and is blocked at 10hr5min southbound and 9hr40min northbound.

 With this route, ANA will become the first Japanese airline to fly to Perth, and for that matter this is only ANA’s second destination in Australia, after Sydney.

 There are a few things I find especially interesting here:

-- This could be a good option for those looking to travel one-stop between Perth and the US, but the schedule isn’t really optimized for US connections (since most flights from the US arrive at Narita in the afternoon; it looks like connections to Europe might work better in some cases
+- This could be a good option for those looking to travel one-stop between Perth and the US, but the schedule isn’t really optimized for US connections (since most flights from the US arrive at Narita in the afternoon)

 - Mainland Chinese airlines have been expanding like crazy, but as of now the only mainland Chinese airline flying to Perth is China Southern